 This yellow tram starts at Martin Moniz (where you can see the Saint George Castle).
 Then goes to the district of Mouraria, then Graça (near Graça and Senhora do Monte viewpoints), Alfama (next to the Portas do Sol and Santa Luzia viewpoints) and Sé (at the side of this Cathedral).

 Then Tram 28 goes down to Baixa (Augusta Street and Praça do Comércio in the background), goes up Chiado and Bairro Alto (with the Santa Catarina Belveder nearby).
 Afterwards, descends Calçada do Combro to São Bento (where the Parliament is situated).
 Next, the tram goes up to Estrela (next to the Garden and the Basilica), finishing the course in Campo de Ourique (family-oriented district with market and traditional shops).

 Play with the sharks at the Lisbon Oceanarium

 Lisbon Oceanarium (OCEANÁRIO DE LISBOA)

-Going to the Lisbon Oceanarium (Oceanário de Lisboa) is always a highlight of the visit to Lisbon!
+Going to the Lisbon Oceanarium (Oceanário de Lisboa) is always a highlight of the visit to Lisbon, because it’s one of its major attractions!
 In Parque das Nações district, next to the Tagus River, is the largest oceanarium in Europe and the 2nd largest in the world.
 There you can see a huge variety of fish of all sizes and even sharks.
 See here more about how to visit.

 Pavilion of Knowledge